 Who doesn’t love Hibachi?
 I know I do, especially the Hibachi fried rice.
 I’ve been cooking fried rice since I was 10 years old.
 It was my “specialty.”
 No idea how it came to be or why I was so obsessed with it.

-Hibachi-style fried rice is a lot simpler than you may think.
-A very wise man once told me (Japanese steak house hibachi chef) that all you need is soy sauce and butter.
-He called it “peanut butter” because you slightly melt the butter and mix it in the soy sauce during prep.
-And yes, it actually does look like peanut butter.
+Hibachi-style fried rice or Japanese fried rice is a lot simpler than you may think.
+A very wise man once told me (Japanese steak house Hibachi chef) that all you need is soy sauce and butter.
+He called it “peanut butter” because mixed together, it looks just like creamy peanut butter.
+The trick is room temp butter mashed together with soy sauce for a creamy, thick paste.